wp-plugins/zedity/readme.txt

 A: From the standard WordPress editor, just click on the Zedity content that you want to update and then click on the Zedity icon.

 **Q: YouTube and Vimeo videos are supported.
 Is it possible to have other services, e.g. Dailymotion and others?**
 A: Yes.
-There are 20+ audio and video services supported as a [Premium Feature](http://zedity.com/plugin/wpfeatures).
+There are 20+ audio and video services supported in the [Premium version](http://zedity.com/plugin/wpfeatures).

 **Q: Do you have tutorials?**
 A: Yes, here you can find our [Tutorials](zedity.com/blog/tutorials) and others will follow.